dlcs/protagonist/docs/rfcs/001-thumbnails.md

 # Rethinking thumbnail handling

-At present, the DLCS stores thumbnails in S3 in a way that matches Image Service URLs.
-This means you can just proxy S3 and serve thumbnails quickly.
+Previously, the DLCS stored thumbnails in S3 in a way that matched Image Service URLs.
+This meant you could just proxy S3 and serve thumbnails quickly.

 If an image is registered with a named thumbnail policy, or the default thumbnail policy, images will be laid out in S3 to match the paths supported by a _level 0_ Image API service.